-Now that you’ve made the decision to beef up the security and privacy around your property, the next thing to think about is what kind of fence you should install.
+Now that you’ve made the decision to beef up the security and privacy around your property, the next thing to think about is what kind of fence you should hire a fence contractor to install.
 You are no longer restricted to wood as a material since you can take your pick from chain link, wrought iron, bamboo, PVC, vinyl and aluminum.

 Why Installing a Vinyl Fence Is For You